Scroll Top

 Each of these action items can be scheduled well in advance, with many of them needing an update only once a year (the neighborhood addresses, for instance).

-This is also work you can brag about to your bosses: Add this to your annual performance appraisal under the heading of “issues management.”
+This is also work that the communications director can brag about to the bosses: Add this to your annual performance appraisal under the heading of “issues management.”
 In this case, the dog that doesn’t bark (or bite!) is something your supervisor should definitely notice.

 Get More Fine Points

-Sign up for Refill, a monthly newsletter for school communicators with analysis and insights.
+Sign up for Refill, a monthly newsletter with recent Scott thoughts and insights from others.
 You won’t want to miss it!